 A drive down a picturesque, coastal Maine peninsula brings you to the historic Pemaquid Point Lighthouse, which sits on the dramatic, rocky, wave worn ledges of Muscungus Bay.
-You will be stopping along the way at locations with beautiful Maine scenery, a small fishing village, and at spots known only to the locals.
+On this Sunset Lighthouse Journey you will stop along the way at locations with beautiful Maine scenery, fishing villages, and at spots known only to the locals.

-Times: 1-9pm, roughly, times vary due to changing sunset times.
-Our meeting place will depend on the group and will be determined a day or two before your tour.
+Times: 1-9pm, roughly, due to changing sunset times, and our meeting place is different with each group.
+This will all be determined a day or two before your tour.
 Check back for additional dates or call to reserve a private tour to accommodate your schedule.
 For private tour rates go to the Private Rates page

 Rates: Adults – $135, Ages under 18– $95.
 All children under 16 must be accompanied by an adult.
 Does not include dinner.
 Payment is by cash, check if you are registering early enough, or if you prefer, book online for an additional fee.

-You will have time before the sunset to explore the grounds, the buildings, and the dramatic rock formations.
-The tower might be available to tour (operated independently by the American Lighthouse Foundation), as well as the Fishermen’s Museum next door.
+You will have time before sunset to explore the grounds, the buildings, and the dramatic rock formations.
+Also, the tower might be available to tour (operated independently by the American Lighthouse Foundation, http://www.lighthousefoundation.org/), as well as the Fishermen’s Museum next door.
 Here you’ll find displays and artifacts chronicling the area’s maritime heritage.
 You will depart from the Lighthouse approximately a half hour after sunset.

 Once we are all together we will begin with camera handling tips, review of your menu settings, and a discussion on exposure.
 We’ll set out to explore a nearby harbor and small fishing village.
 Your ‘Lessons on Location’ will begin with framing and composition, and general demonstrations on seeing.

 We will have an early dinner at a waterfront location followed by a journey back to the lighthouse for the early evening light of sunset.